-- 1. Director: Means Director of the Department of Human Resources; - 2.
-Risk Management Division: Means the Division within the Department of Human Resources which administers the provision of workers' compensation benefits as mandated by the State of California. - 3.
-Safety Rules and Regulations: Means any and all written County or Departmental rules, policies, and procedures, in addition to California Occupational Safety and Health Act (CAL-OSHA) regulations, which relate to prevention of injury in the County work environment. - 4.
-Wage Rate: Means the eligible employee's biweekly rate of pay, plus those specific premiums and/or bonuses which are paid on paid leave.
+- 1. Director: The Director of the Department of Human Resources; - 2.
+Risk Management Division: The Division within the Department of Human Resources which administers the provision of workers' compensation benefits as mandated by the State of California. - 3.
+Safety Rules and Regulations: Any and all written County or Departmental rules, policies, and procedures, in addition to California Occupational Safety and Health Act (CAL-OSHA) regulations, which relate to prevention of injury in the County work environment. - 4.
+Wage Rate: The eligible employee's biweekly rate of pay, plus those specific premiums and/or bonuses which are paid on paid leave.
 Overtime, and any compensation identified as paid for time worked only and not applicable on paid leave, are excluded. - 5.
-Workers' Compensation: Means those benefits provided pursuant to Division IV of the California Labor Code. - 6.
-Treating Physician: Means any physician listed in Labor Code Section 3209.3 who is authorized by the County and is currently treating the employee for the job-related injury which forms the basis for injury leave eligibility.

-7. Light Duty: Any restriction of hours worked and/or duties performed as a result of a job-related injury where such hours and/or duties are different than the employee's established work schedule and/or regular assigned duties prior to the injury.
+Workers' Compensation: Those benefits provided pursuant to Division IV of the California Labor Code. - 6.
+Treating Physician: Any physician listed in Labor Code Section 3209.3 who is authorized by the County and is currently treating the employee for the job-related injury which forms the basis for injury leave eligibility. - 7.
+Light Duty: Any restriction of hours worked and/or duties performed as a result of a job-related injury where such hours and/or duties are different than the employee's established work schedule and/or regular assigned duties prior to the injury.